 Ingredients

-- 2 and ½ oz (70 g) red pepper sweet and sour pickled strips
+- 2 ½ ounces red pepper pickles sweet and sour pickled strips

 Instructions

-- Take the farmers' cheese and butter out of the fridge well ahead so that they have time to come to room temperature.
+- Take 8 ounces farmers' cheese and ¾ stick unsalted butter out of the fridge well in advance, allowing them to come to room temperature.

-- In a mixing bowl, put farmers' cheese, butter, onion, and red pepper.
-Add salt, mix well until all ingredients are combined.
+- In a mixing bowl, combine the farmers' cheese, butter, onion, and red pepper.
+Add ½ teaspoon salt and mix well until all the ingredients are thoroughly combined.
+If the spread is too stiff, thin it with 1 Tablespoon milk.

-- Let it rest for at least an hour in the fridge.
-The flavors will develop ideally.
-Stir and eventually season with more salt and ground pepper to your liking.
+- Let the mixture rest in the fridge for at least an hour to allow the flavors to develop.
+Stir it before serving and adjust the seasoning with more salt and ground pepper to taste.

 Notes

-- SERVING: Slice a baguette diagonally into slices about ½ inch thick, place a generous layer of spread on top.
-Garnish with a piece of canned red pepper or a green sprig of herb (such as parsley).
+- SERVING: Slice a baguette diagonally into ½-inch thick slices.
+Spread a generous layer of the mixture on each slice.
+Garnish with a piece of canned red pepper or a sprig of green herb, such as parsley.
 Arrange the baguette slices on a plate and serve as a snack.